 And why shouldn’t it be?
 Different strokes for different folks.
 While some people might think fine dining is the epitome of good food, others would argue you can rock your taste buds just as hard at affordable eateries.

-From sushi, ramen, and Mexican to barbecue, dim sum, and New American cuisine, here are the best restaurants in Austin that are worth your time and your dime.
+From sushi, ramen, dumplings, and Mexican quesadillas to barbecue, dim sum, French, and New American cuisine, here are the best restaurants in Austin that are worth your time and your dime.
+You’ll find everything from cute coffee shops and lively food trucks to whimsical outdoor seating and date-night restaurants.

 801 S. Lamar Blvd., Austin, TX 78704